SK Rapid Wien: Stadium

-Rapid played at the Gerhard Hanappi Stadium - which was opened on 10 May 1977 with a Wiener derby match against Austria Wien - until the 2013–14 season.
+Rapid played at the Gerhard Hanappi Stadium - which was opened on 10 May 1977 with a Vienna derby match against Austria Wien - until the 2013–14 season.
 The stadium bore the name of its architect Gerhard Hanappi, who also played for Rapid from 1950 to 1965.
 Prior to 1980, when it was renamed in his honour, it was known as the Weststadion (Western Stadium), due to its geographical location in the city.

 In June 2014, it was announced that a new stadium, the Allianz Stadion, will be built in place of the old Gerhard Hanappi Stadium.
 During its construction, Rapid played its home games in the Ernst Happel Stadion.

-Wiener Derby
+The stadium was officially unveiled when Rapid Wien hosted Chelsea in a pre-season friendly on 16 July 2016 and won 2–0.

+Rivalries

-Rapid Wien contest the Wien derby with their local Vienna rival FK Austria Wien.
+Rapid Wien contest the Vienna derby with their local Vienna rival FK Austria Wien.
 The two clubs are amongst the most supported and successful football teams in the entire country, and are the only Austrian clubs to have never been relegated.
 Both teams originate from Hietzing, the 13th district in the west of the city, but have since moved into different districts.
 While Austria Wien is seen as a middle-class club, Rapid traditionally hold the support of the capital's working class.
 The two clubs first met in a league championship match on 8 September 1911, a 4–1 victory for Rapid.
 The fixture is the most-played derby in European football after the Old Firm in Glasgow between Rangers and Celtic.